From: Serbia & Colombia

 01/12/2017 - 31/05/2027

-About jobs, skills, experiences and work ethics
+About jobs, skills, experiences and my work ethic

-I’ve enjoyed most in working as an instructor in adrenaline park, then in working for some time in my profession (in forest), then selling books on street, working with refugees for MSF...
-Of course, I worked also some less demanding jobs: trade, transport, cleaning objects, bartending, building...
-Beside paid jobs, I took part in some volunteering actions and those jobs were mainly physical, like: painting, digging, cleaning etc. In my working experiences I can count growing plants and mushrooms and planting trees.
-There were also some writing articles, working on scanners and printers, picking fruits, organizing hiking tours, preparing food, building boats (just one to be precise, but it was unforgettable experience)...
+I’ve enjoyed most in working as an instructor in adrenaline park, then in working for some time on various projects in my profession, then selling books on street, working with refugees for MSF...
+I worked also some less demanding jobs: trade, transport, cleaning objects, bartending, building...
+During last two years here, in South America, I worked a lot in tourism, especially in hosteling as a receptionist and in touristic agencies, selling the packages of tours...
+Beside paid jobs, I took part in various volunteering actions and those jobs were mainly physical, like: painting, digging, cleaning, taking care of animals etc. In my working experiences I can count growing plants and mushrooms and planting trees.
+There were also some writing articles, working on scanners, printers and copy machines, video editing, picking fruits, organizing hiking tours, preparing food, building boats (just one to be precise, but it was unforgettable experience)...
 I have worked with a very different tools, from hammer and shovel to motor chainsaw and electrical grinder.
 One thing is sure, I’m not afraid of hard work.

 I belong to type of people with a strong working ethic.
 I like job to be done as it should be, even if it needs more time.
 I work by the book, and I'm not big fan of improvisation.
 That doesn't mean that I'm not creative, but if there is a good, reliable and proven way to do the job, I won't be the one who reinvents the wheel.
 I’m a team player, but only if all team members are truly committed to the same goal.
 If that's not a case, I would rather do the job alone, just to be sure that it is done as it should be.
 I'm a fast-learner, and I’m not scared to ask if I'm not sure about something.